sooraj-e/limetray-tweety-android/README.md

 2. Use any 3rd party graph libraries for plotting graph
 Bonus: Use of any 3rd party REST Clients for API calls.

-We'll be evaluating your coding style, ability to learn, rapid feature implementation and overall execution process.

-Use git for development purpose and send across your implementation as a git repository link.

-# START TIME: 1 April 2015, 6:10 PM
-# END TIME :  2 April 2015, 5:14 PM